mk-fg/reliable-discord-client-irc-daemon/README.rst

   rdircd % ./rdircd --debug -c rdircd.ini
    ...drop --debug and use init system for a regular daemon...

-Setting up daemon/script to run on OS boot is out of scope of this README - look into doing that via systemd service, init script or something like that, or in "screen" as a last resort ad-hoc option.
+For setting up daemon/script to run on OS boot, rdircd.service_ systemd unit file can be used in most Linux environments, or otherwise probably via init.d script, or maybe in "screen" session as a last resort ad-hoc option.
 Make sure it runs as e.g. "rdircd" user created in snippet above, not as root.

+.. _Dockerfile: Dockerfile
+.. _docker-compose.yml: docker-compose.yml
+.. _rdircd.service: rdircd.service

 Setup and actual usage
 ``````````````````````